dendronhq/handbook/handbook/handbook.company.values.md

 ## Sustainability

 We look for virtuous cycles and long term growth in all that we do.
-This means we think about both the long term **befits and costs** of the actions we take and invest in areas that will take many years to bear fruit
+This means we think about both the long term **benefits and costs** of the actions we take and invest in areas that will take many years to bear fruit

 ### In Practice
 - We pay down technical debt by dedicating cycles to it every sprint